Teicoplanin powder for injection

 This medicine may also be injected directly into a muscle.

-Immediately telephone your doctor or the Poisons Information Centre (telephone Australia 13 11 26 or New Zealand 0800 POISON or 0800 764766) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have been given too much Teicoplanin Sandoz.
+Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much Teicoplanin Sandoz.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

 If you are about to be started on any new medicine, remind your doctor and pharmacist that you are receiving Teicoplanin Sandoz.

 Tell any other doctors, dentists, and pharmacists who treat you that you are receiving this medicine.